-The following table sets forth certain information regarding the direct and indirect ownership of our capital stock as of April 23, 2021 (which consists entirely of Series B Shares), according to the information on record obtained from our Annual Shareholders Meeting held on such date and information available to us on said date.
-The Trust is the only shareholder we know to individually and directly own more than 10% of our capital stock and Mr. Juan Antonio Gonzalez Moreno and Mrs. Graciela Sylvia Gonzalez Moreno, both Directors, are our only main beneficiary shareholders since, each of them indirectly through the Trust and directly own more than 10% of our capital stock.
+The following table sets forth certain information regarding the direct and indirect ownership of our capital stock as of April 22, 2022 (which consists entirely of Series B Shares), according to the information on record obtained from our Annual Shareholders Meeting held on such date and information available to us on said date.
+The Trust is the only shareholder we know to individually and directly own more than 10% of our capital stock, and Mr. Juan Antonio Gonzalez Moreno Chief Executive Officer and Chairman of the Board of Directors, as well as Mrs. Graciela Silvia Gonzalez Moreno are our only main beneficiary shareholders since, each of them indirectly through the Trust and directly own more than 10% of our capital stock.
 See "Section 2.2.12.
 Shares evidencing the Capital Stock" for a further discussion of our capital stock.
 Our majority shareholder does not have different or preferential voting rights with respect to those shares they own.

-Name Number of Outstanding Series B Shares Percentage of Outstanding Shares Primary Shareholder Group (1) 188,386,681 47.85% Other shareholders 205,321,235 52.15% Total 393,707,916 (2) 100%
+Name Number of Outstanding Series B Shares Percentage of Outstanding Shares Primary Shareholder Group (1) 189,615,154 50.65% Other shareholders 184,775,587 49.35% Total 374,390,741 (2) 100%